Many people believe that a girl or woman presenting herself for a first-trimester abortion is simply aborting “a bunch of cells”.

 The first thin transparent layer of skin begins to replace the temporary protective membrane.

 The eyes are still closed and her nose, eyes and lips and ears are shaping up.

-The heart beats between 110 and 180 times per minute and pumps about 6 gallons of blood each day.
+The heart beats between 110 and 180 times per minute and pumps about 28 litres (6 gallons) of blood each day.

 The baby’s gender might be seen on ultrasound.